lbl-camera/berteley/paper/paper.md

 `BERTeley` is a package that builds upon the topic modeling capabilities provided by `BERTopic` while addressing unqiue issues that arise when conducting topic modeling on a corpus consisting of scientific articles.
 If you were to take a corpus of scientific articles and use standard topic modeling practices the resulting topic words would be dominated by words with high frequency and low value.
-These kinds of words stem from two sources.
-The first being the rigid structural requirements scientific articles posses leads to words like _introduction_, _appendix_, and _results_.
+These kinds of words come from two sources: The first being the rigid structural requirements of scientific articles, and the shared purpose of presenting research all scientific articles have.
+For example, if we had a corpus of JOSS papers and used standard topic modeling approaches structural words like _summary_, _statement_, and _acknowledgements_ would dominate the resulting topic words as they are hard requirements for the structure of the paper.
+Furthermore, words that capture the underlying shared attributes of most, or all, of the JOSS papers would similarly dominate the results.
+These can be words like
-Second, all scientific articles share a similar purpose: to present the findings of a research project.
-Words inherent to a document with this purpose will show up in many scientific articles regardless of their domain.
-This can include words like _show_, _use_, and _propose_.
-By removing these high frequency words, and their stems and affixes, the resulting topic words provide a much clearer understanding of the contents of the corpus.
+_open-source_, _collaborative_, _python_, _package_, and _software_.
+By removing high frequency low value words (and their respective stems and affixes) the resulting final topics provide a much clearer representation of the latent topics within the corpus.

+`BERTeley` also provides quality-of-life improvements to `BERTopic` for conducting topic modeling on scientific articles.
+Modern transformer-based topic modeling approaches all share a similar first step: creating a vector representation, an embedding, of the desired documents.
+This is a crucial part in the topic modeling process, as low quality embeddings will be detrimental to the subsequent steps in the topic modeling process.
+The first improvement is a set of pre-selected language models that have been pre-trained on scientific data.
+Since these models have been trained exclusively on scientific data, their embeddings better capture the sometimes esoteric text found in scientific articles.
+Compared to standard language models which have been trained on a variety of text, the embeddings created by the scientific language models provide a stronger foundation for conducting topic modeling.
+Secondly, topic modeling metric calculation at runtime was added. `BERTopic` allows for an easy iterable process in creating topic models, by adding topic modeling metrics users can more easily compare the performance of different topic models trained on the same corpus.

 # Features

 # Intended Use Case